Private Input Leakage

 to performing a specific public operation.

-function and arguments) combined with a private input private_key
+of a smart contract function and its arguments) combined with a private input

-by the committer.
+known only to the committer.

 }